github/docs/content/apps/creating-github-apps/about-creating-github-apps/best-practices-for-creating-a-github-app.md

 ---
 title: Best practices for creating a GitHub App
 shortTitle: Best practices
-intro: "Follow these best practices to improve the security and performance of your {% data variables.product.prodname_github_app %}."
+intro: 'Follow these best practices to improve the security and performance of your {% data variables.product.prodname_github_app %}.'
 versions:
   fpt: '*'
   ghes: '*'